Communication Design, BFA

 University Core Curriculum42

 Note: ARTS 1303 and ARTS 1304 need to be taken as part of the University Core Curriculum.
-Both are required for the BA in Graphic Design degree.
+Both are required for the BFA in Communication Design degree.

 Art Requirements